phpmd/phpmd/public/rst/documentation/ci-integration.rst

             tools: phpmd

         - name: Run PHPMD
-          run: phpmd . github phpmd.ruleset.xml --exclude 'tests/*,vendor/*'
+          run: phpmd analyze --format github .

-This assumes that you have a `custom rule set </documentation/creating-a-ruleset.html>`_ in the file ``phpmd.ruleset.xml``.
-Alternatively, you can of course list the rule sets manually.
+This assumes that you have a `custom rule set </documentation/creating-a-ruleset.html>`_ such as ``phpmd.yml`` in the root of your repository.
+PHPMD will detect it automatically.
+Exclude patterns (e.g. for ``vendor/``) can be configured directly in the rule set file.

 Auto-detection
 --------------